Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/docs/SECURITY_IMPLEMENTATION.md

-# 🔒 CoPPA Security Implementation Guide
+# 🔒 CoPA Security Implementation Guide

 ## Overview

-This document outlines the comprehensive security implementation for the CoPPA Stop & Search application, designed specifically for police data protection requirements and PDS compliance.
+This document outlines the comprehensive security implementation for the CoPA Stop & Search application, designed specifically for police data protection requirements and PDS compliance.

 ## 🛡️ Security Infrastructure